LGV Montpellier–Perpignan

 The LGV Montpellier–Perpignan (or Ligne nouvelle Montpellier - Perpignan) is a planned high-speed rail line between the French cities of Montpellier and Perpignan.
 It represents the missing link in a larger project to connect the Spanish rail network to the existing LGV Méditerranée.
 The new line will connect the Contournement Nîmes – Montpellier to the 45 km LGV Perpignan–Figueres, which crosses the French-Spanish border at Le Perthus to reach Barcelona.

 The project includes two new stations in Béziers and Narbonne.
 The sections Montpellier–Béziers and Rivesaltes–Toulouges will be for mixed traffic (freight and passenger), with Béziers–Toulouges being for passenger traffic only.

-The ultimate goal is to enable a Paris–Madrid connection in six hours by the 2040s.
-The journey would emit significantly less greenhouse gases compared to air travel and would be competitive in terms of travel time for intermediate routes, such as Lyon–Madrid or Paris–Barcelona.
+The project aims to reduce travel times between Paris and Barcelona by 2040.
+The journey would emit significantly less greenhouse gases compared to air travel and would be competitive in terms of travel time.

 Purpose and characteristics

 In the 1980s, the creation of a high-speed line from the Rhône Valley to the Spanish border was considered.
 This project was abandoned in 1995, at the same time as the LGV Méditerranée was shortened by 60 km, being built only to Nîmes instead of Montpellier.
 Preliminary studies were halted due to traffic estimates that were too low to make the line profitable.

 The saturation of the historic line led in 2001 to studies for the construction of a mixed passenger/freight line.
 The purpose of such a line is twofold: